dotnet/diagnostics/documentation/debugging-coredump.md

      Added symbol directory path: /tmp/dump
      (lldb)

+Optionally load the native symbols.
+The managed PDBs will be loaded on demand when needed:

+     (lldb) loadsymbols

 Even if the core dump was not generated on this machine, the native and managed .NET Core symbols should be available along with all the SOS commands.

 ### Launch lldb under MacOS ###

     ~$ lldb --core /cores/core.32232 <host-program>
     (lldb)

+Follow the rest of the above Linux steps to set the symbol server and load native symbols.

 The MacOS lldb has a bug that prevents SOS clrstack from properly working.
 Because of this bug SOS can't properly match the lldb native with with the managed thread OSID displayed by `clrthreads`.
 The `setsostid` command is a work around for this lldb bug.
 This command maps the OSID from this command: